 Amethyst Galleries' Mineral Gallery

-describes over 600 mineral species (and) and than 5000 specimens
+describes over 600 mineral species and 5,000 specimens

 (see our new specimens last updated